 - …constructing a prayer space in the cemetery of the neighboring community.

 - …supporting the overall wellbeing of young girls in a local Safe Home for victims of sexual abuse and trauma.

 - …offering qigong courses, held regularly for the community.

 In addition to this, my wife, Dr. Akemi, gives over $2000 worth of free acupuncture treatment to the local community every time we go.

 Inspired?
 Time is running out for our July retreat!
 Click here for dates, details, and registration.

 If you have any questions about the retreat, please call 352-672-7613 and leave a message.
 We’ll call you back and we’ll be happy to answer your questions!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.